Cookie

 Start a Remote Desktop client so you can connect to a remote virtual desktop.

-start a Remote Desktop client
+Start a Remote Desktop client

-Start the FlexiHub app on the virtual desktop and log into the FlexiHub account using the same credentials.
+Start the FlexiHub app on the virtual desktop and log into the FlexiHub account using the same credentials. blank

 The devices that are available for remote access will be displayed in the app’s main interface.
 Select the device you want to access and click the Connect button next to its name to establish the connection.